 Autour has several modes : the tilt of the device allows you to choose between two of the modes, a horizontal one and a vertical one.
 By default, the vertical mode is Radar sweep mode, and the horizontal mode is the Beam mode.
 On top of this, you have the following modes : Shockwave, Browse, Tutorial, Menu, and a mode that just waits for GPS lock.
 In any horizontal and vertical mode, you can tap the screen twice quickly to hear the address where you are, the status of sensors, and also a summary of places around you.
 While that is spoken, you may interrupt by tapping the screen once or by tilting the device.

 This is one of the two kinds of Sweep Modes.
 Point the device up with the screen facing toward you, then touch the screen.
 This will start an automatic sweep.
 You will hear a ticking sound indicating the progress of the scan around you clockwise, along with the names of the places around you.
 There are 48 ticks per turn, equally spaced around you, but not equally spaced in time, because saying the name of a place slows the sweep down.
 To pause a sweep, touch the screen again.
 Slide a finger from right to left to hear a detailed version of the last place you have heard, telling you its distance and direction.
 Slide again to hear the previous place in the history, or from left to right to hear the following place in the history.
-If you go past the oldest spoken place in the history or past the most recent, a tone will play instead.
+If you go past the oldest spoken place in the history, a tone will play instead.
+If you go past the most recent, the next place that would have played in a sweep will be added to history and spoken after a tone.
 To stop hearing about a place, touch the screen.
 While the Sweep mode is doing nothing, you can continue the sweep by touching the screen.
+If the title of a bus stop is too long, the sweep will only say how many routes are stopping at that place, but you will be able to find the list of routes in the history.

 Tip the phone so the screen is facing up.
 You can activate and deactivate the beam in the same manner as in Sweep modes, and you can go through history in the same manner as in Sweep modes too.
-When the beam is activated, the history is erased then the places that are approximately in the direction of the device are enumerated in order of increasing distance.
-If you turn the device sufficiently in a clockwise or counterclockwise way, the history will be erased again, the new direction of the device will be chosen as the reference, and the places will be enumerated in that approximate direction instead.
+When the beam is activated, then the sector whose centre is in a direction most similar to yours is chosen.
+You will then hear a tick, followed optionally by the cardinal point of the sector, then places that are in that sector are enumerated in order of increasing distance.
+If you turn the device sufficiently in a clockwise or counterclockwise way, a new sector will be chosen in the same manner, announced by another tick, and places will be enumerated in the same manner.

 When GPS does not work well, Autour chooses this mode instead of any other horizontal and vertical mode, until the GPS works again.
 The only thing allowed in that mode is the double-tap.